 We are interested in physical phenomena in the domain of nanomechanics and nanofluidics.
 In a typical experiment, we measure the tiny vibrations of nanomechanical devices to study their intrinsic properties or the properties of the surrounding fluid.
 For instance, we have studied nanoscale confinement in fluids, rarified gas dynamics, and turbulence, by monitoring the nanomechanical vibrations of micro and nanocantilevers.
 More recently, we have started working on various problems in biological science and biotechnology.
 For instance, we used a micro-opto-fluidic technique to measure the extremely small mechanical distensions and pressures in a microvessel.
 In another experiment, we used an opto-mechanical measurement technique to detect the tiny mechanical oscillations of bacteria adhered on a surface.
 We are also motivated to translate our expertise into diagnosis and treatment of diseases.

-There is an open position for a postdoctoral scholar in our group, starting September 1, 2016.
+There is an open position for a postdoctoral scholar in our group, starting immediately.
 We are looking for an experimentalist to work on a project for developing a novel antibiotic susceptibility test based upon nanotechnology.
 Candidates with recent PhDs in engineering and physics are encouraged to apply.
 A strong experimental background in bio-microfluidics, nanofabrication, sensitive metrology (e.g., using electrical or optical techniques), nanobiotechnology, etc., will be desirable.
 If you are interested, please email a cover letter, a CV, and the names of three references to email@example.com.

 We are also looking for several PhD and MS students to work on projects in nanomechanics and nanobiotechnology.
 If you are already in a graduate program at Boston University (e.g., in ME, BME, MSE, ECE or Physics), please send us an email.
 Otherwise, please apply to the relevant graduate program and let us know that you have applied.